Electronic waste, commonly known as e-waste, is growing up to three times faster than other types of household waste in Australia.

 Recycling e-waste in Moreland

-From 1 July 2019 Moreland residents will be able to recycle their e-waste through Council’s bi-annual kerbside hard waste collection in Spring and Autumn.
-E-waste can be placed on the kerbside (in a separate pile) during the hard waste collection for recycling.
+From July 2019 Moreland residents will be able to recycle their e-waste through Council’s twice yearly hard waste collection in Spring and Autumn.
+E-waste can be placed on the kerbside (in a separate pile) during the hard waste collection, for recycling.